-Research in the May 2011 issue of Diabetes shows that an ingredient in tangerines called nobiletin appears to confer some protection against cardiovascular disease in people with diabetes; more human studies are warranted to verify this.
+Research in the journal Diabetes shows that an ingredient in tangerines called nobiletin appears to confer some protection against cardiovascular disease in people with diabetes; more human studies are warranted to verify this.
 If you want to try it, look for "sytrinol" or “citrus bioflavonoids.”

 Magnesium deficiency has been talked about a lot lately in research literature.
 Low magnesium has been related to insulin resistance, and studies have also examined the potential role of magnesium in diabetic complications such as retinopathy and neuropathy.
 Additional research is needed to substantiate more of these claims.
 You can increase your intake of magnesium by eating more foods rich in magnesium, like green leafy vegetables, nuts, seeds, and some whole grains, or consider adding a supplement to your daily diet.

 The açaí berry, in various forms, has been well publicized as having multiple health benefits.
-There was a recent pilot study done documenting the health benefits of the açaí berry published in Nutrition Journal (volume 10, issue 45).
-The initial clinical trial results show that the açaí fruit pulp may be capable of reducing risk factors associated with metabolic disorders in mildly overweight adults.
+A pilot study published in Nutrition Journal (volume 10, issue 45) documented the possible health benefits of the açaí berry.
+The initial clinical trial results showed that the açaí fruit pulp may be capable of reducing risk factors associated with metabolic disorders in mildly overweight adults.
 To take advantage of this berry, simply purchase it in supplement form.